Shea Stadium (New York)

 Symbolizing this time was an ignoble mascot.
 During the 1979 season, the de Roulet daughters obtained a mule, later named “Met-Al” or “Mettle.”
 It lived in Shea Stadium and drew one of the daughters around the warning track in a small carriage before games.
 During the game, the beast grazed beyond the outfield fence, inspecting home run balls that were smacked into the open space.
 The penny-pinching club ownership laid off their press-box major-domo to cover the costs of the mule, its feed, and wrangler.

 Another example of parsimony came on the season’s final home game in 1979.
 On “Fan Appreciation Day,” the surprise giveaway to all fans in attendance was cups of ice cream that would have otherwise gone unsold amid fog, rain, wind, and cold.
-The end of the 1979 season also marked the departure of Jane Jarvis.
+July 1979 also marked the departure of Jane Jarvis.
 “I thought I was leaving on my own volition,” she said in 2008.
 “It turns out they would have let me go, because there was no organ anymore.
 The new owners didn’t want it.
 They made it clear they didn’t want the music.”38

 In January 1980, Doubleday & Co. bought controlling interest in the Mets from the Payson family.
 (Fred Wilpon, who later bought out Nelson Doubleday, then held just a 5% minority stake.)
 The Doubledays took steps to revitalize the public face of the franchise, which included a massive full-color instant replay screen beyond the left-center field fence.
 The new regime also exiled Mettle the Mule to another pasture.
 That May, with hope not yet in sight, a true Shea Stadium icon emerged: The Home Run Apple.
 Anthony McCarron of the New York Daily News described it as “a nine-foot mass of fiberboard slathered in red paint that, whenever a Met blasts a homer at Shea, pops out of a 10-foot, upside-down black top hat made of plywood.”39